15 Foster Road, Iowa City, IA 52245

 What’s your service like?

 At the beginning of each service, we begin our time together with music and worship, led by a worship leader and team.
-The worship style in the Worship Center typically includes vocalists, acoustic and electric guitar, drums, bass, keyboards and percussion, but also regularly features a full choir, orchestral ensembles, brass and even the occasional “unplugged” set.
-Expect a lot of musical variety including occasional gospel,
+The worship style in the Worship Center typically includes vocalists, acoustic and electric guitar, drums, bass, keyboards, and percussion, but also regularly features a full choir, orchestral ensembles, brass, and even the occasional “unplugged” set.

 The worship leader will direct you as to when to sit or stand, or with directions for other parts of the service, so don’t worry about making a “mistake.”
 Along with our musical worship, we occasionally feature worship dance and video presentations as part of our service.
 Our worship is structured but not